 This prize was established to honor Katherine Skinner and her many accomplishments, to support her love of education, to promote her passion to improve lives through scientific research, and to recognize her special interest in improving women’s health and health care.
 It is awarded annually to a student at Boston University School of Public Health who has shown dedication to the study of women’s health issues.

-The John Snow, Inc. Award in Global Health
+The John Snow Award in Public Health

 Leonard Glantz Award for Academic Excellence